 This is a multi-stemmed deciduous shrub with an upright spreading habit of growth.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.
-This is a relatively low maintenance plant, and usually looks its best without pruning, although it will tolerate pruning.
+This is a relatively low maintenance plant, and is best pruned in late winter once the threat of extreme cold has passed.
 It is a good choice for attracting birds to your yard.
 It has no significant negative characteristics.

-Aside from its primary use as an edible, Highbush Blueberry is sutiable for the following landscape applications;
+Aside from its primary use as an edible, Southland Rabbiteye Blueberry is sutiable for the following landscape applications;